snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-tests/index.md

 dbt test --select snowplow_ecommerce,tag:primary-key,tag:derived # Primary key tests only on derived tables.
 ```

-Alternatively, if you wanted to run all available tests in both the Snowplow ecommerce package and your custom modules:
+Alternatively, if you wanted to run all available tests in both the Snowplow e-commerce package and your custom modules:

 ```bash
 dbt test --selector snowplow_ecommerce